gp164/linux2-git/basic-commands/README.md

 git status
 ```

-- See what branches are merged in master, for the moment, only maste rshould be displayed
+- See what branches are merged in master, for the moment, only master should be displayed

 ```bash
 git branch --merged master